node-red/node-red-dashboard/README.md

 [contributing guide](https://github.com/node-red/node-red-dashboard/blob/master/CONTRIBUTING.md).

 This project adheres to the [Contributor Covenant 1.4](http://contributor-covenant.org/version/1/4/).
 By participating, you are expected to uphold this code.
-Please report unacceptable behaviour to any of the [project's core team](https://github.com/orgs/node-red/teams/core).
+Please report unacceptable behavior to any of the [project's core team](https://github.com/orgs/node-red/teams/core).

 ## Developers